crimeraaa/dst-shellbells/README_OR_PERISH.md

 { "E4", t = "1/8" },
 ```

-Pitch `"C4"` is at distance `0`.
+> Pitch `"C4"` is at distance `0`.
-    There is no Note Table before it, so it is set to 0 to be the start of the song's first measure.
+> There is no Note Table before it, so it is set to 0 to be the start of the song's first measure.
+>

-Pitch `"D4"` is at distance `0.25`.
+> Pitch `"D4"` is at distance `0.25`.
-    The previous Note Table `"C4"` has duration 1/4 or 0.25, and distance right now is 0.
+> The previous Note Table `"C4"` has duration 1/4 or 0.25, and distance right now is 0.
-    So our new distance = previous duration 0.25 + distance of 0
+> So our new distance = previous duration 0.25 + distance of 0
-    Our new distance for this note is 0.25, meaning:
+> Our new distance for this note is 0.25, meaning:
-    Pitch `"D4"` is a 1/4th duration away from the start.
+> Pitch `"D4"` is a 1/4th duration away from the start.
+>

-Pitch `"E4"` is at distance `0.375`.
+> Pitch `"E4"` is at distance `0.375`.
-The previous Note Table `"D4"` has duration 1/8 or 0.125, and distance right now is 0.25.
+> The previous Note Table `"D4"` has duration 1/8 or 0.125, and distance right now is 0.25.
-    So our new distance = previous duration 0.125 + distance of 0.25.
+> So our new distance = previous duration 0.125 + distance of 0.25.
-    Our new distance for this note is 0.375, meaning:
+> Our new distance for this note is 0.375, meaning:
-    Pitch `"E4"` is a 1/4th + 1/8th duration away from the start.
+> Pitch `"E4"` is a 1/4th + 1/8th duration away from the start.

-Technically you don't need to set the t value for the very last note to anything as it's never used,
-    but I think it's good practice to keep track of all your notes' rhythms.
+Technically you don't need to set the t value for the very last note to anything as it's never used, but I think it's good practice to keep track of all your notes' rhythms.

 ### Dotted Rhythms

-You can also add an asterisk `*` after the last character in each duration string to represent dotted rhythms.
+Add an asterisk `*` after the last character in each duration string to represent dotted rhythms.

 For example: